Articles on Breast Cancer

 - Breastfeeding for 1½ to 2 years might slightly lower the risk of breast cancer.

-- Use of oral contraceptives in the last 10 years increases the risk of breast cancer slightly.
+- The use of oral contraceptives in the last 10 years increases the risk of breast cancer slightly.

 - Using combined hormone therapy after menopause increases the risk of breast cancer.